Search Engine Optimization

 Looking back at previous SEO ranking factor lists from years past that impacted Long Island businesses, Google looked at the frequency and volume of published posts or articles when ranking.
 Now, Google is much more focused on the quality of content, bumping up content that exceeds the 2,000 word mark.
 In fact, you can go months without publishing a single piece of content on your website and the be pushed to the top of Google for a single piece of content that is highly researched and well thought-out.

-How To Write Comprehensive, In-Depth Content that’s Contextual to Convert your SEO Traffic
+How To Write Comprehensive, In-Depth Content that’s Contextual to Convert your Long Island SEO Traffic

 Going back a few years, one of Google’s top SEO ranking factors was content.
 As previously mentioned, they focused on the volume of content produced around specific keywords.
 While Google still takes this into consideration to some degree, they’re getting a bit wiser as you may know and focusing more on context.